robocorp/robocorp/CONTRIBUTING.md

 ```

 The update task also automatically bumps the version of the metapackage based
 on the changed versions of the dependencies.
-Releasing it is done similarly
+Releasing it, is done similarly
 to other libraries with `invoke make-release`.